StevenP94/QuickShock-GUMSHOE-FoundryVTT/README.md

 * Track Injuries and Shocks on the character sheet.
 * Compendia for general and investigative abilities, as well as all of the QuickShock cards from the SRD.

+## Known Issues
+* Having multiple roll/spend dialog boxes will make it so the number buttons stop working.
+Make sure you only have one open at a time.

 ## Installation

 In Foundry VTT, on the Configuration and Setup's **Game Systems** sheet, click the **Install System** button at the bottom.